Overview of Triggers

 A conditional predicate can appear wherever a

-expression can appear.
+BOOLEAN expression can appear.

 Example 9-1 creates a DML trigger that uses conditional predicates to determine which of its four possible triggering statements fired it.